 The course has had a complete overhaul and is designed to get you on your way to doing archery properly.
 Get a real taste for archery!

 Please note that younger children (perhaps 13 years or younger) must be willing to stop and listen to the instructors during the class.
 We’ve had young students who just want to do archery for fun – that’s fine, but the course isn’t just 3 hours of flinging arrows down the field; it includes teaching and discussion, and requires some concentration and engagement.
-If your child just wants to have a bit of fun then you are very welcome to bring them back on Saturday afternoons for their four additional visits; if they really want to learn then the Beginner’s course is for them!
+If your child just wants to have a bit of fun then you are very welcome to bring them back on Saturdays & Sundays afternoons; if they really want to learn then the Beginner’s course is for them!